adrianabm/codaisseurbnb/README.md

 # Codaisseurbnb

-## About
-This Ruby on Rails application was made in the second week of the Codaisseur traineeship program.
+This Ruby on Rails application was made in the second week of the [Codaisseur](https://www.codaisseur.com/) traineeship program.

 ## What I've learned from this project
 1. PostgreSQL database